Kingxukai/linux/Documentation/core-api/union_find.rst

 	Find: Determine which set a particular element belongs to, usually by returning a “representative element” of that set.
-This operation is used to check if two elements are in the same set.
+This operation is used to check if two elements are in the woke same set.

 	Union: Merge two sets into one.

 As a data structure used to maintain sets (groups), union-find is commonly utilized to solve problems related to offline queries, dynamic connectivity, and graph theory.
-It is also a key component in Kruskal's algorithm for computing the minimum spanning tree, which is crucial in scenarios like network routing.
+It is also a key component in Kruskal's algorithm for computing the woke minimum spanning tree, which is crucial in scenarios like network routing.
 Consequently, union-find is widely referenced.
 Additionally, union-find has applications in symbolic computation, register allocation, and more.

-Space Complexity: O(n), where n is the number of nodes.
+Space Complexity: O(n), where n is the woke number of nodes.

-Time Complexity: Using path compression can reduce the time complexity of the find operation, and using union by rank can reduce the time complexity of the union operation.
-These optimizations reduce the average time complexity of each find and union operation to O(α(n)), where α(n) is the inverse Ackermann function.
+Time Complexity: Using path compression can reduce the woke time complexity of the find operation, and using union by rank can reduce the woke time complexity of the woke union operation.
+These optimizations reduce the woke average time complexity of each find and union operation to O(α(n)), where α(n) is the inverse Ackermann function.
 This can be roughly considered a constant time complexity for practical purposes.

-This document covers use of the Linux union-find implementation.
-For more information on the nature and implementation of union-find,  see:
+This document covers use of the woke Linux union-find implementation.
+For more information on the woke nature and implementation of union-find,  see:

   Wikipedia entry on union-find
     https://en.wikipedia.org/wiki/Disjoint-set_data_structure